 Can’t compost or recycle our other packaging through your local council?
 Leave it out with your box, and we’ll make sure it’s recycled or composted here at the farm.
 If it’s compostable, we’ll use it to grow more veg!

 Home compostable packaging on our fruit & veg

 After many months of intensive research, we decided on the sustainable future of our packaging.
 Our fruit and veg packaging is now home compostable, where packaging is needed at all.

 Once disposed of, these super sustainable materials disintegrate into pieces smaller than 2mm within six months, and properly biodegrade (breaking down not into microplastics, but into carbon dioxide, water vapour and organic matter, just like a plant decomposing) within a year.
 They break down like this even in low temperatures, such as your home compost heap.

 Cheap, strong, flexible, with a lower carbon footprint than paper and infinite uses… In many ways, plastics are brilliant.
 It’s no wonder that the world has become increasingly reliant on them.

 Unfortunately, carbon footprint isn’t the only environmental issue to be considered: staggering amounts of plastic are ending up in our oceans, endangering marine life.

-We’ve continued our dedication to using the minimum plastic possible.
-However, we can’t do without plastic-like materials completely; without it, certain leafy veg would dehydrate before reaching your door, resulting in massive food waste.
+We’ve removed as much packaging as possible (in 2020, our veg boxes used 82% less plastic than supermarket organic veg).
+However, we can’t do without plastic-like material completely; without it, certain leafy veg would dehydrate before reaching your door, resulting in massive food waste.
 Here’s what happened when we tested sending Swiss chard without plastic bags: